Partial pressure and susceptibilities of charmed sector in the van der Waals hadron resonance gas model: Results

 Finally, we show the ratio of charged-charm partial pressure to total charm pressure in Fig.~\ref {fig5}.
 The charmed state for the numerator has charge $Q$ = 2.
 Similar to the previous plots in Fig.~\ref{fig4}, here also we see a deviation of VDWHRG to lQCD data after $T \sim$~160 MeV, which hints towards the contribution from the quark sector, suggesting that the transition from hadron gas to a deconfined medium occurs near this temperature.
 In all HRG models, these ratios estimated above serve as important probes of the thermal distribution of charm among different hadronic species.
 They provide insight into how charm quarks hadronize in the confined phase and how the charm-carrying degrees of freedom evolve with temperature.
 Comparing HRG model predictions with lQCD data for these ratios helps us to test the completeness of the hadron spectrum, and can indicate the presence of missing or unobserved charmed states.
 Additionally, these ratios are relevant for understanding charm production and freeze-out conditions in heavy-ion collisions.

 On the other hand, the charm susceptibilities and their ratios as functions of collision energy reveal a multi-faceted picture of QCD matter across different phases.
-Much like in the baryon sector, in Fig.~\ref{fig6} the increasing trends of $\chi_2^C/\chi_1^C$ and $\chi_4^C/\chi_3^C$ with $\sqrt{s_{\rm NN}}$ demonstrate the gradual emergence of correlated charm production mechanisms, transitioning from independent fragmentation at low energies to medium-dominated processes in the QGP phase at high energies.
+Much like in the baryon sector, in Fig.~\ref{fig6} the increasing trends of $\kappa_2^C/\kappa_1^C$ and $\kappa_4^C/\kappa_3^C$ with $\sqrt{s_{\rm NN}}$ demonstrate the gradual emergence of correlated charm production mechanisms, transitioning from independent fragmentation at low energies to medium-dominated processes in the QGP phase at high energies.
 The consistent model hierarchy ({VDWHRG $<$ IHRG $<$ EVHRG}) highlights how van der Waals interactions most effectively capture the partial thermalization of charm quarks, with attractive forces suppressing fluctuations closer to lQCD predictions.
-This is complemented by the constancy of $\chi_3^C/\chi_1^C$ and $\chi_4^C/\chi_2^C$ at unity across all energies as shown in the left and right panels of Fig.~\ref{fig7}, which serve as a thermodynamic fingerprint of charm's unique properties, showing that its large mass preserves the charm symmetry and Gaussian statistics despite the phase transition.
-The decreasing trend of $\chi_3^C/\chi_2^C$ as shown in the middle panel of Fig.~\ref{fig7} provides additional evidence of the hadron-QGP crossover, with its saturation at high energies reflecting the decoupling of charm from baryon number in the $\mu_B \to 0$ regime.
+This is complemented by the constancy of $\kappa_3^C/\kappa_1^C$ and $\kappa_4^C/\kappa_2^C$ saturating beyond center-of-mass energy of 10--30 GeV as shown in the left and right panels of Fig.~\ref{fig7}, which serve as a thermodynamic fingerprint of charm's unique properties, showing that its large mass preserves the charm symmetry and Gaussian statistics despite the phase transition.
+However, at lower energies, the ratios show an increasing behavior before saturating beyond $\sqrt{s_{\rm{NN}}} = $ 10 GeV due to the consideration of global conservation of charges through the acceptance factor.
+During this increase, an effect of interaction among the hadrons can be seen in the higher-order cumulant ratio.
+The decreasing trend of $\kappa_3^C/\kappa_2^C$, beyond $\sqrt{s_{\rm{NN}}} = $ 10 GeV, as shown in the middle panel of Fig.~\ref{fig7} and its saturation at high energies reflects the decoupling of charm from baryon number in the $\mu_B \to 0$ regime.
+Here, for center-of-mass energies lower than 10 GeV, an interplay between the effects of global conservation and charm production is observed, which forces the ratio to exhibit an increasing behavior.
 This comprehensive view positions charm fluctuations as both a sensitive probe of the QCD phase diagram and a stringent test for theoretical models across the entire collision energy spectrum.